 State Compensatory Time: UT employees can earn compensatory time.
 For information see

->

-> Interns must keep track of their time worked through monthly internship logs as well as UT time sheets.
+Interns must keep track of their time worked through monthly internship logs as well as UT time sheets.
 Interns must consult with all supervisors about vacation and leave and fill out a vacation request form, which must be approved by all supervisors.
 All time off will be monitored by the intern and training program, and leave approvals will take into consideration the likelihood that interns will complete their required training hours .
-Interns are expected to space their time off appropriately throughout the year and are strongly discouraged from taking significant time off in the last month of the internship.
+Interns are expected to space their time off appropriately throughout the year and are required to take 40 hours of vacation during the last week of the internship.
 If interns will be out of the office, interns must notify their patients, supervisors, and the front desk, update their schedules, and indicate on their voicemail that they are out of the office.
 Clinical coverage must also be indicated in case of an urgent situation.

->

-> As University of Texas employees, Interns are provided with the following scheduled holidays:
+As University of Texas employees, Interns are provided with the following scheduled holidays:

 Note: Interns will be required to use 40 hours of their accrued leave time during the five days of internship, making Thursday June 23, 2016 their final day of attendance